 I found the exhibitions extremely interesting.
 The displays included a lot of fascinating quotations from the ordinary people who had worked there.

 As we walked around the grounds we heard sound effects such as a spitfire flying overhead or an old lorry backfiring which added realism.
 We were able to enter some of the huts where the decoding took place and see a replica bombe machine which was built to crack the Enigma code.
 There was also a very interesting exhibition on the part played by homing pigeons as messengers.

 The Bletchley Park site has a restaurant and two cafes.
 To add authenticity our drinks were served in wartime tin mugs.
 There is a playpark but I think younger children would be bored.
 It is open everyday except for a few days at Christmas.
 You need to allow three or four hours to see everything and real enthusiasts might need longer.
 Every where is accessible for wheelchair users or pushchairs but some of the paths are gravel.
 In the summer you can picnic by the lake.
 Entrance costs from £18.00 and tickets are valid for a year.
 You can book a free guided tour with a volunteer guide or pick up a free audio guide.
 There is also a well stocked souvenir shop.

 If you live in or near South Gloucestershire and are over fifty.
 You may want to see what other Discover courses are available.
 You can do one English and one Mathematics course which are held at the Wise campus in Stoke Gifford.
 Other coach trips this year include The Tate Gallery, London and Stratford on Avon (English) and Exeter, food and Wine fayre (Maths).
 I thoroughly recommend it for a weekend with a difference.

-This post has been added to link parties for blogging grandmothers and I would be interested to learn if other colleges offer similar opportunities.
+I would be interested to learn if other colleges offer similar opportunities.